Jollerprutt/proxmox-node/README.md

 ## 1.00 Proxmox Base OS Installation
-You can install Proxmox OS on a single SDD or better use two SSDs in Raid 1 for OS redundancy.
-Whatever you choose always use ZFS disk format.
+You should always install Proxmox OS in a Raid 1 configuration using two SSDs on your primary host.
+Then if one SSD fails you have disk redunancy.

+The primary host is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.

+Secondary hosts can have single SSDs.

+Whatever you choose, single SSD or Raid 1, always use the ZFS disk format.

 In these instructions SCSi and SATA controller devices designate disk names such as sda,sdb,sdc and so on, a generic linux naming convention, are referred to as `sdx` only.
 This is because despite Disk 1 often being device sda in some hardware it may not be.
 So its best to first check your hardware and note which device is designated to which type of hard disk you have installed.
 This is IMPORTANT for option **Build B** because the disks you will use as your Proxmox ZFS shared NAS storage disks, a Raid 10 array, CANNOT have your OS installed on it.
 So for ease of writing and to avoid confusion all SATA disk devices are referred to as sdx unless otherwise stated.

-Each Proxmox node requires a minimum of one SSD disk for the OS.
-I recommend a minimum SSD size of 120 Gb - preferably 250Gb.
-You could use a USB dom for the Proxmox OS but a generic consumer USB thumbdrive or SDcard is **NOT RECOMMENDED** because Proxmox has a fair amount of Read/Write activity.
+I recommend a minimum SSD size of 120 Gb for the OS - preferably 250Gb.
+You could also use a USB dom for the Proxmox OS on secondary hosts but a generic consumer USB thumbdrive or SDcard is **NOT RECOMMENDED** because Proxmox has a fair amount of read/write I/O activity.

 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.